daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 source: [https://ark.intel.com/](https://ark.intel.com/)

+_Some will say:_

-_Some will say: But the clock speed reduces as well !_
+>But the clock speed reduces as well !

 True, the denser the CPU, the slower are the cores.

+_But why does in not bug me?_

-Why?
-Because that's what most of virtualised environments need: More cores to increase the concurrency without doubling the count of sockets.
+>Because that's what most of virtualised environments need: More cores to increase the concurrency without doubling the count of sockets.

-Let's include the "Money factor" and have a look to prove that it will save you good money!
+So let's include the "**Money factor**" and have a look to prove that it could save you good money to switch to single socket servers!

 ### Parameters of the study